Table of Contents

-If you haven’t owned a goldendoodle before, you probably don’t know much about grooming them, and you may be worried about how to keep your goldendoodle in a comfortable and presentable condition.
-The fact is that goldendoodles look and feel best when groomed every 7-10 weeks.
+If you haven’t owned a Doodle before, you probably don’t know much about grooming them.
+You may be worried about how to keep your pup in a comfortable and presentable condition.
+The fact is that Doodles look and feel best when groomed every 7-10 weeks.
 This means that either your wallet will feel it, or your back will.
-But since you’re here, it probably means you’re already interested in grooming your doodle yourself.
+But since you’re here, you’re probably interested in grooming your Doodle yourself.
 And to that we say, “Never fear!
-The best clippers for doodles are here!”
+The best clippers for Doodles are here!”

 Psst!
 Check out Whitney and Chloe’s 11 Doodle Grooming Secrets!

 Among other necessary at-home grooming tools, it is important that you invest in some high-quality, high-rated clippers and blades.

 Despite how most Doodle owners want to keep their pups perpetually fluffy, hand-scissoring your Doodle’s coat is a lot more work than it’s worth.